Why the bond market is more fragile than you think

 NEW YORK (AP) — A bottleneck is building in the global market for bonds.

 Main Street investors have poured a trillion dollars into bonds since the financial crisis, and helped send prices soaring.
 As fund managers and regulators fret about an inevitable sell-off, the bigger fear is that when people go to unload, there won't be anyone to buy.

-Too many funds own the same bonds, making them difficult to sell in a sudden downturn.
+Too many funds own the same bonds, making them difficult to sell if panic ensues.
 On top of that, the banks that used to bring bond buyers and sellers together have pulled back from the role.
-Investors looking to sell would be slow to find buyers, spreading fear through the $100 trillion global bond market and sending prices tumbling.
+If investors started looking to sell, they'd be slow to find buyers, spreading fear through the $100 trillion global bond market and sending prices tumbling.

 It's a situation known as "liquidity risk" and some bond pros are scrambling to prepare for it.

 Worried portfolio managers are hoarding cash.
 BlackRock, the world's largest fund manager, is suggesting regulators consider new fees for investors pulling out of funds.
 Apollo Management, famous for profiting from a bond collapse 25 years ago, is launching a fund to bet against bonds.

 What's at risk is more than money in retirement accounts.
 Big investors often borrow when buying bonds and so losses can be magnified.
 Trillions of dollars of bets using derivatives ride on bonds, too.
 A small fall in prices could lead to losses that reverberate throughout the financial system.